smclacke/push_swap/README.md

  -    ~> OK
  -    ~ // the checker program takes the given operations and returns 'OK' or 'KO' or 'Error'

+ - // Use Ctrl+D to indicate EOF and receive output
  - // Will give Error in the case of invalid or duplicate input
  - // KO if the list isn't sorted by the given operations